Impact and risk#

 Lower and Upper bounds#

-Due to requests from regional teams, a refined calculation of the integral for probabilistic EAI and EAE was included:
+Due to requests from regional teams, a refined calculation of the integral for probabilistic EAI and EAE includes:

 Direct and indirect losses#